jgallardo38/guillermogallardo-final-project/code/eda-code/readme.md

 # eda-code

-This folder contains code to do a simple exploratory data analysis (EDA) on the processed/cleaned data.
-The code produces a few tables and figures, which are saved in the appropriate `results` sub-folder.
+This folder includes a file named HReda, which contains code for conducting simple exploratory data analysis (EDA) by generating tables and plots.
+This QMD file utilizes the cleaned data to produce these visualizations, which are then stored in the designated `results` sub-folder.

-It's the same code done 3 times.
-For explanations on the 3 different ways, see the readme file in the `processing-code` folder.